QualiaQ/hugosite/content/about.md

 **2014:**

-* "Fame in the predictive brain: Applying Dennett's multiple drafts model to explain consciousness in the Bayesian brain" (co-authored with Removed for review).
+* "Fame in the predictive brain: Applying Dennett's multiple drafts model to explain consciousness in the Bayesian brain" (co-authored with Joe Dewhurst).
 Rudolf Carnap Lectures.
 Ruhr-Universität Bochum, Germany.

 **2013:**